 Three moose appear at Tim Horton's drive-thru, keeping officers on run

-There are 1 comment on the Western Star story from 15 hrs ago, titled Three moose appear at Tim Horton's drive-thru, keeping officers on run.
-In it, Western Star reports that:
+There are 1 comment on the The Guardian story from Yesterday, titled Three moose appear at Tim Horton's drive-thru, keeping officers on run.
+In it, The Guardian reports that:

 ST. JOHN'S, N.L. - Three wayward moose may have been on the prowl for a caffeine pick-me-up when they showed up at a Tim Horton's drive-thru in St. John's, N.L.
 The large animals ambled into a parking lot on Commonwealth and Park Avenue in Mount Pearl at about 7:30 p.m.
 Thursday.
 Police and wildlife officers pursued the moose for a couple of hours as they toured around Coleman's Supermarket, City Hall and the Centennial Square area.